BlaqueDevs/se-assignment-day-4-software-project-management-loretta-dhahabu/README.md

 - **Clients and Customers**: Ultimately, clients are interested in the successful delivery of projects.
 Software that enhances overall project performance helps maintain good client relationships and fosters trust in the organization.

 ## 9. How can clearly defining the problem help in developing a more effective software solution?
-Clearly defining the problem help in defining a problem by:
+Clearly defining the problem, help in developing a more effective software solution by:

 ### **Focus on User Needs**:
    - **Understanding Users**: Clearly defining the problem allows developers to gain insights into the specific needs, pain points, and challenges faced by the target users.
 This understanding ensures that the software is user-centered and addresses real-world issues.